AustinWoolridge/Publisher-Subscriber-Pattern/README.md

 applications.
 * Publishers will keep listening for message posts from the end user over the console.
 For each message, the user will enter: (a) topic, (b) body.

 Here are some details on certain event described above.
-- A new publisher wakes up with the command
+* A new publisher wakes up with the command
-            * “publisher 192.168.0.1:4444 pub1 sports;news” *
+_publisher 192.168.0.1:4444 pub1 sports;news_

 In this command, the first token is the publisher program’s executable name.
 The rest are what we call command line arguments.
 The first argument is the broker’s socket connection string (IP and port#), the second is this publisher’s name and the last one is the list of topics.